A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Introduction

 \end{thm}

-\begin{thm} Let $k$ be a field, let $A$ be a semilocal regular domain containing $k$, and let $K$ be the field of fractions of $A$.
+\begin{thm} Let $A$ be a semilocal regular domain containing a field $k$, and let $K$ be the field of fractions of $A$.
 Let $G$ be a reductive group scheme over $A$ of isotropic rank $\ge 2$.
-Then the natural homomorphism $K_1^G(A)\to K_1^G(K)$ is injective.
+Then the natural homomorphism $K_1^G(A)\to K_1^G(K)$ is injective. \end{thm}